balogun14/Mgqs_Task_manager/README.md

 * Develop an Algorithmn that clears the record daily and reassign task automatically
 * Use Table for the output instead of List For better Ui
 * Add Authentication (None Currently)
+* Ability to edit task assigned to someone